Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference

 We implement \sysname as an asynchronous event-driven orchestrator built on top of vLLM v0.11.0, with targeted modifications to the v1 scheduler totaling fewer than 3500 lines of code.
-The orchestrator-engine interface consists of five new API calls \sref{sec:design:api} that enable hint passing, parallel execution coordination, and cache metadata communication.
+The orchestrator-engine interface consists of five new API calls (Table~\ref{table:codesign_api}) that enable hint passing, parallel execution coordination, and cache metadata communication.
 Our implementation requires no changes to model architectures, training procedures, or inference kernels.
 We evaluate \sysname across A100-80GB GPUs using synthetic traces from production on Qwen3-14B.
-Compared to the vLLM baseline, \sysname reduces median FTR latency by 15\% while improving end-to-end latency by 10\% without degrading throughput.
+Compared to the vLLM baseline, \sysname{} achieves a better throughput–latency tradeoff, sustains up to 77\% higher load at the same median FTR latency, or reduces median FTR latency by up to 15\% at the same load while improving end-to-end latency by 11\%.